Kapilesh-Simha/Project_Aurora_thechatbot/README.md

-# Project_PyMate
+# Project_AURORA_the_chatbot
-This here is a virtual assistant tested and developed by Kapilesh Simha.
-The assistant can do tasks like show time, calculate numbers, detect weather, show device's current location, send mail, and much more.
+This is an experimental chatbot developed by Kapilesh Simha.
+It can do tasks like show time, calculate numbers, display temperature, show device's current specifications, and many more, all being voice-based.